 Julie Wosk is professor emerita of studio painting, art history, and English at the State University of New York, Maritime College in New York City.
-She is a photographer and mixed-media painter whose work often features images of simulated women.
-Her work has been exhibited in New York, Connecticut, Pennsylvania and Massachusetts museums and galleries, and was included in her museum exhibit “Alluring Androids and Robots” at the New York Hall of Science and the Cooper-Union Gallery in Manhattan.
-Her lecture on the subject, “Alluring Androids and Robots in Film, Photography, and Art” was taped by PBS Channel Thirteen Television in New York as part of their “Best Lectures in New York” series.
+She is a photographer, author, and mixed-media painter whose work often features images of simulated women.
+Her work has been exhibited in American museums and galleries, and was included in the exhibit she curated “Alluring Androids and Robots” at the New York Hall of Science and the Cooper-Union Gallery in Manhattan, and her exhibit “Imaging Women in the Space Age” at the New York Hall of Science 2019-2020..
+Her lecture on “Alluring Androids and Robots in Film, Photography, and Art” was taped by PBS Channel Thirteen Television in New York as part of their “Best Lectures in New York” series.

 She has presented guest lectures throughout the country, including at Princeton University, Columbia University, the Smithsonian’s Cooper-Hewitt National Museum of Design, and the National Museum of American History in Washington, DC.
 Recently she has given several interviews about My Fair Ladies on NPR and European radio.
 She is the recipient of the State University of New York Chancellor’s Award for Scholarship and Creative Activities.